-In the coming weeks CREATE will be launching it’s first episode of the Voices in Action Podcast.
-This podcast has been created as a platform for young people to talk about a range of issues that are important to them – as we support them to connect, feel empowered, and create positive change in the care system.
+Our podcast is a platform for young people to talk about a range of issues that are important to them as we support them to connect, feel empowered, and create positive change in the care system.

-Last year CREATE held a consultation with young people in South Australia about we developed the following fact sheet to summarise the key messages they had about young people receiving placement support to 21.
+Last year CREATE held a consultation with young people in South Australia.
 A majority of young people felt that support past the age of 18 would be beneficial.